 Best Yellowstone day hikes for Day 4:

 - Uncle Tom’s Trail: super short, but fairly difficult trail to the base of the Lower Falls.
 It’s paved and packed with tourists.
 You go all the way down the steep cliffside, then all the way up.
 I needed to stop to rest more than once!

 - Mount Washburn Trail: moderately difficult trail to the Mount Washburn summit lookout.
 You can leave from Chittenden Road (5.4 miles round trip) or Dunraven Pass Trailhead (6.4 miles round trip)

 That’s it for my Yellowstone 4-Day itinerary…

 What did you think?
-If you used this itinerary, or a rough version of it, I’d love to hear how it went.
+If you used this 4 day Yellowstone itinerary, or a rough version of it across a couple days or a week, I’d love to hear how it went!
 Did I miss something that absolutely belongs in a long weekend in Yellowstone?
 Sound off below!

 *This post contains affiliate links, meaning if you purchase anything from them my blog receives a small commission at no cost to you.
 Don’t worry, I never recommend products I don’t believe in.*